 The historic IRA and IIJA legislation provide unprecedented opportunities for the energy industry to drive the transformation to a low-carbon economy in a more equitable way.
 It is now up to Pattern and the industry to use these opportunities wisely.

-CEO, Pattern Energy
+Co-Founder and Former CEO, Pattern Energy